slaclab/beamtime-calibration-suite/docs/workflow.md

 ```

 ### During Beamtime:
-* At start of beamtime, everyone needs to download the branch for this beamtime:
+* at start of beamtime, everyone needs to download the branch for this beamtime:
 ```
 git fetch
 git switch beamtime_<month>_<day>_<year>